Azure/azure-cosmos-db-emulator-docker/README.md

 Use the endpoint and master key in from the response in your client and import the SSL certificate into your host.
 To import the SSL certificate, do the following from an admin command prompt:

 ```
-cd %LOCALAPPDATA%\DocumentDBEmulatorCert
+cd %LOCALAPPDATA%\CosmosDBEmulatorCert
 powershell .\importcert.ps1
 ```

 ## Developing against the emulator
-See [Developing against the emulator](https://docs.microsoft.com/azure/documentdb/documentdb-nosql-local-emulator#developing-with-the-emulator) for how to connect to the emulator using the DocumentDB SDKs or REST API.
+See [Developing against the emulator](https://docs.microsoft.com/azure/documentdb/documentdb-nosql-local-emulator#developing-with-the-emulator) for how to connect to the emulator using one of the supported APIs/SDKs.